cimpan91/Docs/Docs/ALMA.rst

    $ dirac-wms-job-submit alma_casa.jdl

-ALMA CASA scripts have been downloaded and only their name has been changed to %s_Imaging.py, where %s is the name of the parameter (because of use of parametrized jobs).
-Also these scripts are using the ALMA datasets %s_CalibratedData.tgz mentioned above.
+ALMA CASA scripts have been downloaded and their name has been changed to %s_Imaging.py, where %s is the name of the parameter (because of use of parametrized jobs).
+The files will be then archived into imgfiles.tar.
+These scripts are using the ALMA datasets %s_CalibratedData.tgz mentioned above.